tomy2105/KnowledgeNotes/cloud/google.md

 The replication of data is synchronized across zones using Google's global fiber network and usage of atomic clocks ensures atomicity when updating data.

+**Note**: Traditional SQL databases usually use numerical primary keys in a sequence.
+Distributed databases do not use progressive keys, because the tables are split among the nodes in primary key order and therefore all the inserts would take place only at one point, degrading performance (**hotspotting**).

 More info [here](https://cloud.google.com/spanner/docs/) and [sketchnote](https://thecloudgirl.dev/spanner.html).

 #### Cloud SQL

 Fully managed service of either MySQL, PostgreSQL, or Microsoft SQL Server databases with high performance and scalability with up to 64 TB of storage capacity, 60,000 IOPS, and 624 GB of RAM per instance.
 Can easily scale up to 96 processor cores and scale out with **read** replicas.

+**Note:** there used to be something called **failover** replica but now that is deprecated and considered legacy.

 HA configuration is made up of a primary instance and a standby instance, through synchronous replication to each zones persistent disk, all writes made to the primary instance are replicated to disks in both zones before a transaction is reported as committed.
 In the event of an instance or zone failure, the persistent disk is attached to the standby instance, and it becomes the new primary instance.

+**Note:** failover **takes some time**, [3 minutes is stated in](https://cloud.google.com/sql/docs/mysql/high-availability) for client reconnection!!!

 Automated and on-demand backups with point-in-time recovery are provided.